codepath/android_guides/Handling-Configuration-Changes.md

 }
 ```

+Check out this [blog post](http://panavtec.me/retain-restore-recycler-view-scroll-position) and [stackoverflow post](http://stackoverflow.com/a/28262885) for more details.

 ## Locking Screen Orientation

 If you want to lock the screen orientation change of any screen (activity) of your android application you just need to set the `android:screenOrientation` property of an `<activity>` within the `AndroidManifest.xml`: